kibahop/puppet-openvpn/README.md

 is started automatically on boot, but the "vpn_provider" connection is not.

-If you use an external CA, you need to place the CA cert as well as the client/server certificate and key to the Puppet fileserver:
+If you use an external CA, you need to place the CA cert as well as the client/server certificate and key to the Puppet fileserver.
+By default the module looks for the certificates in these locations:

     "puppet:///files/openvpn-${title}-${::fqdn}.key"
     "puppet:///files/openvpn-${title}-${::fqdn}.crt"